URL

 A valid host string must be a valid domain string, a valid IPv4-address string, or: U+005B ([), followed by a valid IPv6-address string, followed by U+005D (]).

-A domain is a valid domain if these steps return success:
+A string input is a valid domain if these steps return true:

-1. Let result be the result of running domain to ASCII with domain and true.
+1. Let domain be the result of running domain to ASCII with input and true.

 Ideally we define this in terms of a sequence of code points that make up a valid domain rather than through a whack-a-mole: issue 245.